inoxb198/Universal-Source-Coding/README.md

    - If the indexes of non-zero weights of \( W_2 \) have a non-zero intersection with the indexes of non-zero weights of \( W_1 \):
      - Again, compute the dictionary \( D_2 \) separately.

 This formal description outlines the procedure for adaptively updating the encoding scheme and dictionary based on changes in the weight vectors of chunks of text.
-It accounts for scenarios where the monotonicity changes and where the sets of non-zero weights intersect or are disjoint between consecutive weight vectors.
+It accounts for scenarios where the monotonicity changes and where the sets of non-zero weights intersect or are disjoint between weight vectors.

+Now we can recursively keep on storing the dictionary by noting the changes being made so we dont have to collectively store a complete dictionary everytime we add a new chunk of data which will make the decoding a simple recursive process